Godeke/QuantumSolver/README.md

   Each entry provides a 1-based `step` and an `allowed_gates` list specifying the permitted symbols for that layer.
 - `global_allowed_gates` (list[str], optional): Default gate symbols permitted on any unfixed layer.
   Layer-specific constraints override this list when provided.
+When `allowed_gates` is omitted, the solver automatically uses `global_allowed_gates` as the overall gate set.
 The solver pads any remaining layers with the identity gate when it is permitted so timelines stay aligned with the configured depth.
 - `tolerance` (float, optional): Distance threshold for considering the target reached.
 Defaults to `1e-6`.
 - `output_path` (str, optional): Persist solver results as JSON.
 Equivalent to the `--output` CLI flag.